ChrisTregaskis/jada/README.md

 The API structure is set up using Node.js, MongoDB and Mongoose among a few other packages.
 Its using the Model, Controller, Route pattern and is simple to follow.

-For ease I've got a `run_jada.js` file and a `jada_functions.js` file.
+The `run_jada.js` and `jada_functions.js` files were the initial 'proof of concept' test for myself.
 I have repurposed Selenium in order to automatically drive the browser and run JADA logic.

 You are very welcome to purose the code ;-)